- Maintenance of the HVAC System Doesn’t Have to be Difficult

 If you have animals that shed, residents with breathing or respiratory issues, or if you have a dusty home, properly changing and maintaining your filters regularly in your a/c system can help tremendously.

 When the summer months and hot season is over, you should cover the exterior condenser unit to prepare for the winter months.
-If your air conditioning system isn’t being used, why would you want it exposed to the winter elements?
+If your air conditioning heating or cooling system isn’t being used, why would you want it exposed to the winter elements?

 Covering the exterior unit will undoubtedly help with protecting against ice, leaves, and dirt from entering the device, which can harm various parts, causing the need for additional air conditioning maintenance in the spring.